-The process is simple: Homeowners talk via email, phone, and video chat with a dedicated designer about their needs and design vision, choose one of four design packages—The Mini ($95), The Front ($275), The Back ($375), or The Full ($575)—then sit back and wait for a customized plan, plant list, and installation and care instructions.
+The process is simple: Homeowners talk via email, phone, and video chat with a dedicated designer about their needs and design vision, choose one of three design packages—The Front ($375), The Back ($475), and The Full ($775)*—then sit back and wait for a customized plan, plant list, and installation and care instructions.
 Green thumbs can do the installation themselves, but most clients hire a local lawn-care crew to handle the dirty work.

 The start-up’s reach is rapidly expanding from the New York City area, where Tilly is based, to projects in Colorado, Florida, California, Illinois, New Jersey, Texas, and Virginia.
 We sat down with co-founders Sutton (who recently relocated to Denver) and Yost (Tilly’s head designer) to find out what’s making Tilly such a success.

 5280 Home: Creating a custom landscape design is a pretty personal endeavor.
 How do you get to know your clients from afar?

 Alexis Sutton: Our process consists of multiple stages, through which we get to know the customer and their needs more and more.
 Sometimes it almost feels like dating!
 First, clients complete a high-level intake form that reveals their general garden style and their goals for the project, which helps us match them with the right design package.

 Next, we do a much more in-depth space assessment and ask questions about their soil, sunlight, functional needs, and plans for maintenance and irrigation.
 We ask for photos of their property, as well as a property survey, which is especially helpful when we’re doing scaled plans.